 Does the OPCC deal with compensation claims?

-No. The Resolution Team’s remit does not cover claims for compensation from the police.
+No. The Resolution Team’s remit does not include claims for compensation from the police.

 If you want to pursue a financial claim against Cleveland Police, you should contact their Legal Services Department at firstname.lastname@example.org